fairlearn/fairlearn-proposals/documentation/STRUCTURE.md

 - develop case studies that end up in python files, but perhaps while creating them using Jupyter
 - get documentation changes into the Fairlearn repository (PR with Ci generating documentation and storing it as artifacts)

+Document exactly which tools/plugins we recommend, e.g. VSCode extensions or Jupytext, etc.

 ## Outstanding questions

 1. Do we want users to cite us in any way?
 See [this example](https://scikit-learn.org/dev/about.html#citing-scikit-learn).